ploki/yanapack/README.md

 #### Resistor
 ```
-Rxyz x y r
+Rabc x y r
 ```
- - xyz is the resistor's name
+ - abc is the resistor's name
  - x and y are the interconnection nodes
  - r is the value of the resistor in ohm

 #### Capacitor
 ```
-Cxyz x y c
+Cabc x y c
 ```
- - xyz is the capacitor's name
+ - abc is the capacitor's name
  - x and y are the interconnection nodes
- - c is the value of the capacitor in farad. the impedance is defined as z = 1/(s*c)
+ - c is the value of the capacitor in farad.
+The impedance is defined as z = 1/(s*c)

 #### Inductor
 ```
-Lxyz x y c r
+Labc x y l r
 ```
- - xyz is the inductor's name
+ - abc is the inductor's name
  - x and y are the interconnection nodes
+ - l is the value of the inductor in henry.
+The impedance is defined as z = s*l
  - r is the series resistor of the actual inductor (0 if ommited)
- - l is the value of the inductor in henry. the impedance is defined as z = s*l

 #### Tension source
 ```
-Exyz x y v
+Eabc x y v
-Vxyz x y v
+Vabc x y v
 ```
  - E and V are possible prefix for tension sources
- - xyz is the tension source's name
+ - abc is the tension source's name
  - x and y are the interconnection nodes
  - v is the electric potential between x and y (in than order) and is constant at all frequencies

+Note that output impedance is null.

 #### Current source
 Current source is not an elementary dipole type in yanapack but can be modeled with a tension source and a gyrator using a sub circuit.